What is this post about?

 Developing a project or a product implies, for the engineering teams, the need to make many decisions to reach their goals.
 Therefore, the teams are often faced with an inevitable and usually not-so-exciting step: capturing and recording significant decisions.
-This article will give you a taste of what it takes to make decisions during project or product development and will provide you with a standard that can be used in different contexts.
+This post will give you a taste of what it takes to make decisions during project or product development and will provide you with a standard that can be used in different contexts.

 What to capture and why?